 The National Center For Complementary and Integrative Health has another warning: beware of "alternative" treatments touted as cures for coronavirus.
 "Some of these purported remedies include herbal therapies and teas.
 There is no scientific evidence that any of these alternative remedies can prevent or cure the illness caused by this virus.
 In fact, some of them may not be safe to consume," the experts warn.
-"While scientists at NIH and elsewhere are evaluating candidate therapies and vaccines to treat and prevent the novel coronavirus, currently there are no treatments or vaccines for COVID-19 approved by the U.S. Food and Drug Administration."
 So, a cup of tea to soothe a cough?
 Perfectly fine.
 A supposed "miracle" tea that claims to cure coronavirus infections?
 Not a great idea.

 How Do I Prevent Coronavirus?

 So, if there's no real cure, what are we supposed to do?
 The CDC's guidelines are evolving as more knowledge about the virus develops, but right now, the focus is on prevention and keeping the virus from spreading.
-Since there is currently no vaccine against the virus, avoiding exposure is the best way to avoid infection.
-The following is a list of recommendations from the CDC to prevent coronavirus — and they're really nothing out of the ordinary:
+Since there is currently no available vaccine against the virus — although experimental vaccine trials are currently in the works from companies like Pfizer, Johnson & Johnson, and Moderna — avoiding exposure is the best way to avoid infection since the virus is thought to spread mainly from person to person and through respiratory droplets from people who are sick when they cough, laugh, or sneeze.
+The following is a list of recommendations from the CDC to prevent coronavirus:

 - Avoid close contact with people who are sick.